-Pennsylvania Workers' Comp Statute of Limitations
+Pennsylvania Workers' Comp Statute Of Limitations

-A critical time line under the workers' compensation law is the Statute of Limitations.
-The statute of limitations refers to the length of time in which an injured worker must formally file a workers' compensation claim.
-In Pennsylvania, the time limit is three years from the date of injury.
-Consequently, where a work place injury has occurred and the worker has been denied either medical benefits or wage loss benefits under the workers' compensation law, a Claim Petition must be filed within three years of the date of injury.
-If a Claim Petition is not filed within that time, the claim will be barred forever, preventing you from collecting any workers' compensation benefits for your injuries.
+In Pennsylvania, the statute of limitations for workers' compensation claims is three years from the date of injury.
+If you have been injured at work and denied either medical benefits or wage loss benefits under the workers' compensation law, you must file a Claim Petition within three years of the date of injury.
+If you do not file your petition within that time, your claim will be barred forever, preventing you from collecting any workers' compensation benefits for your injuries.

-Other time limitations under Pennsylvania Workers' Compensation
+Other Time Limitations Under Pennsylvania Workers' Compensation

-Exceptions to Notice
+Exceptions To Notice

 As with the law pertaining to the time to give notice, there are certain exceptions that apply to the three-year statute of limitations.
-Consequently, if there have been actual payments of compensation benefits, or similar payment "made in lieu of compensation" then an injured worker has three years following the last payment within which to formally file a claim.
-Similarly, the three-year statute of limitations may be tolled if the employer has made payments on medical expenses to treat a work injury so long as the payments were made with the intention that they satisfy an employer's obligation under the workers' compensation law.
+Consequently, if there have been actual payments of compensation benefits, or similar payment "made in lieu of compensation," then you have three years following the last payment within which to formally file a claim.
+Similarly, the three-year statute of limitations may be tolled if your employer has made payments on medical expenses to treat a work injury, so long as the payments were made with the intention that they satisfy an employer's obligation under the workers' compensation law.